Peru giving up on virus measures in face of sinking economy

 “Hospitals are on the verge of collapse,” said epidemiologist Ciro Maguiña, a professor of medicine at Cayetano Heredia University.

-The government, however, says that the number of new infections appears to be flattening — despite reporting 3,879 new cases on Wednesday.
+The government, however, says that the number of new infections appears to be flattening — despite reporting 3,363 more people tested positive on Tuesday.

 So, faced with widespread discontent and an expected 12% drop in gross domestic product this year, President Martín Vizcarra began a gradual loosening of quarantine and curfew measures last month.
 Opening the malls is the latest and biggest step.
 Owned mostly by powerful regional conglomerates, Peru’s malls provide jobs for some 180,000 people.